jmsckv/EncDecMeta/readme.md

 Train this model with `$CODEPATH/src/sample_and_train.py $CODEPATH/src/configurations/unet.py`
 See the .py file for a more detailed discussion on differences to the original Unet.

-Overall there are 5 downsampling blocks ('D_blocks') which always
+Overall there are 5 downsampling and upsampling blocks as well as one bottleneck block.

 ## Example: Search Unets